-Caitlyn Burt is an award-winning lyricist and librettist, whose song, ‘Looking at the Moon’ won the Song for our Time contest, selected from over 260 entries by Tony Award-winner, Jason Robert Brown.
+Caitlyn Burt is an award-winning lyricist and librettist who, along with Amir Shoenfeld, has recently been named the first Cameron Mackintosh resident writing team, and will be based at Theatr Clwyd.
+Their song, ‘Looking at the Moon’ won the Song for our Time contest, selected from over 260 entries by Tony Award-winner, Jason Robert Brown.
 The song was recorded by Hadley Fraser and produced by Danielle Tarento and Paul Wilkins.
-Caitlyn has recently been chosen for the Hosking Houses Trust writers’ residency and bursary for 2021, and received a Judges Lyrebird Award for her original songs in the play Twenty-Twelve.
+Caitlyn was chosen for the Hosking Houses Trust writers’ residency and bursary for 2021, and received a Judges Lyrebird Award for her original songs in the play Twenty-Twelve.

 Caitlyn’s mini-musical, Sheila the Tiny Turtle, will feature in the first season of Bite-Sized Broadway: A mini musical podcast by IndieWorks Theatre (NY), airing early 2021.
 She was commissioned to write children’s dance tour, Lucy’s Search for Starz (2019), and the International Dance Technique Clubhouse programme (2021).